msc-acse/ACSE-5/Readme.md

 ## Assignments and Evaluation

 There will be three equally weighted computer-based coursework assignments (23.3% each).
-These can be completed individually or in pairs.
+These must be completed individually.
 Submission will be via GitHub [details will follow].
 1. Climate Change Focus: How can we predict temperature changes? [[Due: 23/01]]
 2. Implementing the Cholesky decomposition method. [[Due: 06/02]]
 3. Implementing a medical imaging filter. [[Due: 20/02]]